CleverCloud/doc.clever-cloud.com/develop/best-practices/load-testing.md

 * Software design in general
 * Hardware limitations such as CPU, RAM, network, etc.
 * bad middleware configurations (databases, server, etc.)
-* The time between the client and the application
+* The response time between the client and the application

 ## Online and local load tools

-The choice of your tool will depend on several factors.
-If simplicity and speed are the order of the day, online tools are the most appropriate.
-On the other hand, if you have to test particular protocols, and have fine configuration options via a little programming / scripting and for a lower cost, then open source tools will be more interesting.
+Choosing a load-testing solution will depend on several factors.
+If simplicity and speed are the most important factors, online tools are the most appropriate.
+On the other hand, if you have to test particular protocols, and have fine configuration options via a little programming / scripting and for a lower cost,  you may want to use dedicated, local solutions.

 ### Online